ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/single-nominator-pool.md

 The nominator owner can perform 4 operations:

-### 1. Withdraw
+#### 1. Withdraw

-This is used to withdraw funds to the owner's wallet.
-To withdraw the funds, the owner should send a message with a body that includes opcode=0x1000 (32 bits), query_id (64 bits), and the withdrawn amount (stored as a coin variable).
-The nominator contract will send the funds with the BOUNCEABLE flag and mode=64.
+Used to withdraw funds to the owner's wallet.
+To withdraw the funds the owner should send a message with a body that includes: opcode=0x1000 (32 bits), query_id (64 bits) and withdraw amount (stored as coin variable).
+The nominator contract will send the funds with BOUNCEABLE flag and mode=64. <br/><br/>

-In case the owner is using a **hot wallet** (not recommended), [withdraw-deeplink.ts](https://github.com/ton-blockchain/single-nominator/blob/main/scripts/ts/withdraw-deeplink.ts) can be used to generate a deeplink to initiate a withdrawal from tonkeeper wallet.
+In case the owner is using a **hot wallet** (not recommended), [withdraw-deeplink.ts](https://github.com/ton-blockchain/single-nominator/blob/main/scripts/ts/withdraw-deeplink.ts) can be used to generate a deeplink to initiate a withdrawal from tonkeeper wallet. <br/>

 Command line: `ts-node scripts/ts/withdraw-deeplink.ts single-nominator-addr withdraw-amount` where: